kmatzaro/kmatzaro/README.md

 - Autonomous driving systems (V&V, perception, behavior modeling)
 - Scenario generation and validation for ADAS/AD
 - Applying AI in safety-critical systems
-- Contributing to open-source simulation and AV research tools
-- Anything that has physics in it's name
+- Anything that has physics in

 ---

 ## 📫 Let's connect!

 - 📍 Based in Ioannina, Greece
 - 💬 Always open to collaboration or conversation
 - 📨 Reach me at: **kmatzaro@gmail.com**